SylphAI-Inc/AdalFlow/docs/source/use_cases/question_answering.rst

 Diagnose the task pipeline
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-We have a `diagnose` method in our ``trainer`` to help users run evaluation on a dataset split using callbacks and call logger automatically setup by our trainer.
-In this case, we will find the following datastructure.

-Starting from here, we will use ``AdalComponent`` which is an interface class that we should subclass from.
-The ``AdalComponent`` provides parallel processing to run the pipeline, handles call back config, optimizer config, or even teacher/backward engine out of box.
-It opens up a few attributes and methods for users to complete by subclass ``AdalComponent``.
-This is similar to how ``PyTorch Lightning``'s ``LightningModule`` works with its ``Trainer``.
+To evaluate the task pipeline using the :meth:`diagnose<optim.trainer.trainer.Trainer>` method provided by our trainer,
+we can take advantage of the :class:`AdalComponent<optim.trainer.adal.AdalComponent>` interface.
+This interface class should be subclassed, allowing us to leverage its parallel processing capabilities, callback configuration, optimizer configuration, and built-in support for the teacher/backward engine.
+The AdalComponent works similarly to how PyTorch Lightning's LightningModule interacts with its Trainer.

-This minimum code will get us started on evaluating the task pipeline.
+Here’s the minimum code required to get started on evaluating the task pipeline:

 .. code-block:: python